Main topic information

 The main types of cement are:

-Large molecules formed by bonding of many atoms to each other are called polymers.
-They are obtained naturally, semi-synthetic and synthetic.
-Examples of natural polymers include rubber, cellulose or even DNA.
-Polymers are generally synthetically produced and originated from petroleum.
-Polystyrene and polyethylene are the most known synthetic products.
-In addition, synthetic forms such as PET (Polyethylene terephthalate), LDPE (Low Density Polyethylene), HDPE (High Density Polyethylene), PVC (Polyvinyl Chloride), PP (Polypropylene), PS (Polystyrene) and Polytetrafluoroethylene (Teflon) are also used in water bottles are available.
-Polymers find a wide usage area in the insulation sector due to their high strength properties.
-In waterproofing, products that are modified with bitumen or silicon are frequently encountered.
-If they are used as waterproofing materials with fiber reinforcement, they can also offer solutions on discontinuous surfaces such as cracks.
+Large organic molecules are called polymers.
+Polymers are divided into natural, semi-synthetic and synthetic.
+For example, rubber and cellulose are natural polymers.
+Polymers are generally synthetically produced and they originate from petroleum.
+Polystyrene and polyethylene are the most well-known synthetic products.
+In addition, synthetic forms such as PET (Polyethylene terephthalate), LDPE (Low Density Polyethylene), HDPE (High Density Polyethylene), PVC (Polyvinyl Chloride), PP (Polypropylene), PS (Polystyrene) and Polytetrafluoroethylene (Teflon) are also available.
+Synthesized thermal insulation sheets that are modified with polymers are called bituminous modified membranes.

 - Polyethylene coated on both sides